ilyankou/leeds-gis-python-practicals/README.md

-# Environment Model
+# Agent-Based Modelling with GUI in Python

-This is a practice model that creates agents that can interact with an environment.
+This is a practice model that creates agents who can interact with an environment.
 Put simply, we let X agents onto the field and see them eat stuff.
-The program can run with GUI, showing the progress of the agents in an animation using `matplotlib` library, or output the resulting environment into a file.
+The program can run with GUI, showing the progress of the agents in an animation using `matplotlib` library, or run in the "quiet" mode, writing the resulting environment into a file.

 ## Project Structure

+The Python model is located in the `/model` folder.
+All output produced goes to `/output` folder.
+The screenshots of the model results which are used for the website and this README document are located in `/images` folder.
+The webpage is a one-page HTML document `index.html` in the root directory.

 ```
 .
 |___model